wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Redundant-Memory-Mappings-for-Fast-Access-to-Large-Memories.markdown

 range lookaside buffer is high, then the majority of last level TLB misses can be satisfied by range mapping, rather than an expensive page table walk.

+The operating system is responsible for preparing a data structure called the range table in the main memory, and sets the range table root control register, CR-RT (like CR3), to the physical address of the root of the table.
+The paper suggests that the range table be organized as a B-Tree, with the base virtual addresses and limit as key, and offset, permission bits as value.